NikolasRupp/MMM-weconnectid/README.md

 | longitude           | Longitude of the Car if parked                                                              |
 | position            | Position of the Car if parked                                                               |

-If you want, that some Values like the remaining charging time will only be displayed during charging you can add the header to the list of the fields_charging Parameter.
+If you want that some Values like the remaining charging time will only be displayed during charging, you can add the header to the list of the fields_charging Parameter.

 #### Google Api

 You can get your Google API Key [here](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=de)

-Unfortunately you need a Credit Card, even though you don't have to pay anything.
+Unfortunately, you need a Credit Card, even though you don't have to pay anything.

-If you have logged in you can create an Project and call it whatever you like.
-In that Project you have to activate the Geocoding API and copy the API Key in the config file.
+If you have logged in, you can create a Project and call it whatever you like.
+In that Project, you have to activate the Geocoding API and copy the API Key in the config file.

 You get 10.000 free API requests, which are one request per 5 Minutes, which should be enough.
 You can read more about it [here](https://mapsplatform.google.com/intl/de/pricing/).